AnterCreeper/pdaltmode/README.md

 2. Universal Serial Bus Type-C Cable and Connector Specification Ver 2.2.
 3. VESA DisplayPort Alt Mode on USB Type-C Standard.
 Ver 1.3/1.4.

-Recommended:
-1. TOSHIBA TC358867XBG， MIPI DSI or DPI(RGB Parallel) to DisplayPort 2-lane Bridge IC
-2. WCH CH482D DPDT HighSpeed MUX for DP Signal
-3. WCH CH442E DPDT Analog Mux for SBU
+Doc.
+1 and 2 can be accessed from https://github.com/usb-c/USB-Type-C
+For Doc.
+3, since **DISTRIBUTION TO NON-MEMBERS IS PROHIBITED**, contact me at [wangzhihao9@hotmail.com](mailto:wangzhihao9@hotmail.com)

 ### Usage

-1. Download and Open with MounRiver Studio II
+1. Download and Open with MounRiver Studio II [Download Page](http://www.mounriver.com/download)
 2. Compile and Run

-#### License

-This project is licensed under the LGPL-2.1-or-later license.